danielbellon/social-mention/README.md

 - Enhance abstraction, for instance, create enums in order to represent the risk level in Strings
 - Add logs
 - Don't hardcode the database connection params, instead, put them in a configuration file
+- Strategy pattern implementation in order to decide the analyzer to be used for the incoming social mention